wendyvee says:

 I was just looking at my website’s stats and realized that this is my 400th post!
 It also happens to feature a Pennsylvania football legend and my very own newly-graduated nephew, Sean!

 Joe Paterno has been a Penn State University football coach since 1950!
 (16 as an assistant coach and 44 as head coach).
-I have had the pleasure of meeting him on two occasions … and though he can appear on the gruff side, he has a warm twinkle in his eyes.
+I have had the pleasure of meeting him on two occasions … and though he can appear on the gruff side, he was very warm and engaging when I spoke with him.

 The bronze statue, honoring Joe’s contributions to Penn State University, stands just outside PSU’s Beaver Stadium.
 It rises to just over 7-feet tall and weighs nearly 900 pounds.